Sōma Yoshitane (daimyo, born 1548)

 Sōma Yoshitane (相馬義胤) (1548–1635) was the 16th hereditary chieftain of the Sōma clan and a Sengoku period daimyō with territories covering the three districts forming the northern Hamadōri region of southern Mutsu Province.

 Biography

 Yoshitane was the eldest son of Sōma Moritane, the 15th chieftain of the Sōma clan.
 At the time, the clan was based at Odaka Castle.
 In 1559, the clan was approached by Date Tanemune and was offered a matrimonial alliance.
 Yoshitane was wed to Tanemune's younger daughter, Kosugō Gozen the following year.
 However, following the death of Tanemune in 1565, the ancient enmity between the Sōma and Date clans flared up again in a border dispute, and Yoshitane divorced Kosugō Gozen and sent her back to the Date clan.

-Yoshitane fought the Date clan many times, as the Date invaded his domain on 30 occasions.
+Yoshitane fought the Date clan many times, as the Date invaded his domain on 30 occasions, including the prolonged Kōriyama Campaign in 1588.
 Both Sōma Yoshitane and Date Masamune submitted to Toyotomi Hideyoshi at the Siege of Odawara.